tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-shared-key.md

  There are two supported formats for the `CanonicalizedResource` string:

--   A format that supports Shared Key authentication for version 2009-09-19 and later of the Blob and Queue services, and for version 2014-02-14 and later of the File service.
+-   A format that supports Shared Key authorization for version 2009-09-19 and later of the Blob and Queue services, and for version 2014-02-14 and later of the File service.

 -   A format that supports Shared Key and Shared Key Lite for all versions of the Table service, and Shared Key Lite for version 2009-09-19 and later of the Blob and Queue services.
 This format is identical to that used with previous versions of the storage services.